TazmeenAfroz/Responsive-Web-Design-Certification-Projects/README.md

    - Description: An HTML and CSS project showcasing a nutrition label using typography(Typography is the art of styling your text to be easily readable and suit its purpose).

+9.**Tribute Page**
+  - *Built with HTML5 and CSS3*
+  - Description: An HTML and CSS project showcasing tribute page.

 10.**Balance-Sheet**
 - *Built with HTML5 and CSS3*
 Using CSS pseudo selectors for building a  balance sheet